The Apostle Paul: A Life of Suffering and Gratitude

 - Given a thorn in the flesh, a messenger of Satan to buffet him (2 Corinthians 12:7).

 - Abandoned by all his friends while imprisoned (2 Timothy 1:15).

 - Despaired even of life (2 Corinthians 1:8).

 - No kindred spirit who would be concerned for the welfare of the Philippian church.

 I think we all get the picture.

 Paul Gave Thanks for the Churches

 Thirteen of the New Testament epistles were authored by Paul the Apostle.
 Of those thirteen, four of them were written while in prison - Ephesians, Philippians, Colossians, and Philemon.
-Time after time in his letters he gave thanks for the churches and individuals addressed in the letters, followed by his prayers for them (an exception was the church in Galatia).
-He was thankful because he knew of, heard of, and/or remembered their faith, perseverance, love for the brethren, example to the world, partnership in the ministry, and success in spreading the gospel, to name a few.
+Time after time in his letters he gave thanks for the churches and individuals, followed by his prayers for them (an exception was the church in Galatia).
+He was thankful because he knew of, heard of, and/or remembered their faith, perseverance, love for the brethren, an example to the world, partnership in the ministry, and success in spreading the gospel.
 Thoughts of his beloved brethren brought him great joy and rejoicing (you can read that numerous times in Philippians alone) while he was in prison or working hard in ministry elsewhere.
 We hear tenderness and joy in his expressions of gratitude.
 Here is a list of direct expressions of thanksgiving for the churches.

 He gave thanks for the Christians in Rome in Romans 1:8